ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/04-backup-configuration/_index.md

 ```

-## Backups Configuration
+## StackGres Backup Configuration

 Having the credentials secret created, we just need to create the object storage configuration and set the backup configuration.
- The object storage configuration it is governed by the CRD
+The object storage configuration it is governed by the [SGObjectStorage]({{% relref "06-crd-reference/10-sgobjectstorage" %}}) CRD.
- [SGObjectStorage]({{% relref "06-crd-reference/10-sgobjectstorage" %}}).
-This CRD allows to specify the object storage technology
- and parameters required and a reference to the above secret.
+This CRD allows to specify the object storage technology and required parameters, as well as a reference to the above secret.

 Create the file `sgobjectstorage-backupconfig1.yaml`: